djoezeke/c2048/README.md

 ## 🎮 Gameplay

-The objective is to get 2048, which is acchieved by merging .
+The objective is to get 2048, which is achieved by merging .
 The game ends when the board is filled.

 ## 🕹️ Controls